On the action of relatively irreducible automorphisms on their train tracks: Co-compactness of the Min-Set

 This is a minor issue, as what we really use is the existence of some adherence point of the above sequence.
 The easiest way to deal with this is to turn to $\omega$-limits (or ultralimits).
 Of course, the main point of interest is exactly when $G$ is countable, and in this case $\omega$-limits are not needed.

 So the reader may wish to simply read all the $\omega$-limits as usual limits, and the arguments stay essentially the same (up to taking subsequences appropriately, and consider suitable $\liminf$ or $\limsup$ in some inequalities).
-We refer to Section~\ref{sec2} to the definitions and some basic properties for $\omega$-limits, especially Definitions~\ref{omega}, \ref{omegalimits} and Proposition~\ref{propertiesofultralimits}.
+We refer to Section~\ref{sec2} definitions and some basic properties for $\omega$-limits, especially Definitions~\ref{omega}, \ref{omegalimits} and Proposition~\ref{propertiesofultralimits}.
+In our situation, we make the following definition of $\omega$-limit of elements in $\overline{\O(\G)}$.